Deceptions about Salvation

 Out of context it seems like God is unjust.
 It seems like the Pharaoh had no choice and was forced to be a victim of God's wrath, but that is not what Paul is implying.

-If you read the whole chapter 9, you will notice the issue Paul is addressing is that he explains how can a "Jewish" God have mercy on non-Jewish gentiles.
+If you read the whole chapter 9, you will notice the issue Paul explains how a "Jewish" God can have mercy on non-Jewish gentiles.

 They are Israelites, and to them belong the adoption, the glory, the covenants, the giving of the law, the worship, and the promises.
 To them belong the patriarchs, and from their race, according to the flesh, is the Christ, who is God over all, blessed forever.
 Amen. -- Romans 9:4-5 (ESV)